[Note: This story features 2019 NYE events/menus. Click here to read about how to celebrate NYE 2020 at home in Calgary]

 The Rec Room, 1180, 901 64 Ave.
 N.E., 587-535-6077, therecroom.com

 Dress to the nines in your best flapper gown or pinstripe suit for this roaring 20s party.
 Your swanky evening will start with a cocktail hour at The Oaks Lounge followed by a buffet dinner with a burlesque show from the Garter Girls.
-Afterwards, you can dance the into the new year with your best Charleston or Foxtrot on their dance floor.
+Afterwards, you can dance into the new year with your best Charleston or Foxtrot on the dance floor.

 Cost: $100 per person

 Century Downs Racetrack and Casino, 260 Century Downs Dr., Rocky View, 587-349-7777, cnty.com/centurydowns

 You can end 2019 with Dom Pérignon Rosé all day (well, really all night) while listening to DJ Geoff Brown’s beats and remixes.
 Your admission includes a welcome Champagne cocktail at 9 p.m. as well as a rosé toast at midnight.
 There’s a dinner at the Derrick Gin Mill that attendees can book separately to attend.

 Cost: $25 per person (before December 15); $35 per person (after December 15)